turnsk/gwtmvp/README.md

 What this library is trying to provide:
 * Plain bind-able HTML support within GWT (so that you can write and have full control of the HTML directly and not worry what overhead will a widget generate)
-* Light-weight (read no huge code-base and few classes to learn) and easy-to-use (read as little code overhead as possible) MVP framework
+* Light-weight (read "no huge code-base and few classes to learn") and easy-to-use (read "as little code overhead as possible") MVP framework
 * HTML binding can be used standalone without the MVP part

 ## Build configuration